-- 4.1 Whenever a PI is arranging transportation, it should be done in consultation with animal facility manager.
+- 4.1 Whenever a PI is arranging transportation it should be done in consultation with animal facility manager or the ACC.
 When appropriate a known professional carrier (courier, livestock transporter etc.) with species-specific experience transport should be selected. - 4.2 If a professional carrier is not available or feasible, transportation via University vehicle, by University animal care staff trained in the care and transport of the species being moved, should be undertaken in consultation with facility manager. - 4.3 In RARE exceptions transport may be accomplished in personal vehicles but this requires prior approval by the University Animal Care Committee (ACC).
-Note: In such cases the transporting personnel should consult with the Insurance Office to determine the legal ramifications of using personal vehicles to conduct University business.
+Note: In such cases the transporting personnel should consult with cover of university insurance (treasury office x 52863) to determine the legal ramifications of using personal vehicles to conduct University business.